-The Winter Haven station was built in 1925 by the Seaboard Air Line railroad.
-This Mediterranean Revival structure had limited renovations in 2007 at a cost of $42,000.
+The Winter Haven station was built in 1925 by the Seaboard Air Line Railroad.
+This Mediterranean Revival style structure had limited renovations in 2007 at a cost of $42,000.

 The original American settlers in this part of central Florida arrived in the 1860s, making their living growing strawberries, eggplant, guavas, tomatoes, peaches, and peppers.
 The area that would become the city was platted by Blount and Whitledge in 1884.
 Though the town was called Harris’ Corner, after the owners of its first mercantile store, the official name was chosen as “Winter Haven” in 1885 after a suggestion by P.D.
 Eycleshimer, describing its balmy climate.
 At the turn of the 20th century, local agriculture had expanded to include citrus groves, floral nurseries, a canning factory, and headquarters of the Florida Growers Association.
 Winter Haven incorporated as a city in 1911.

 Winter Haven encompasses two strings of fresh-water lakes connected by a canal which was constructed in the 1920s.
 This project was begun with the organization of the Twenty Lakes Boat Course Club in 1915; this system of more than fifty lakes is the reason the city is nicknamed, “The Chain of Lakes City.”